damifi/Implementation-and-Experiments-of-Attacks-on-Social-Networks/README.md

 For testing:
 mygraph.txt is required to be in the same folder as Testing.py to perform the tests (python -m unittest -v Testing.py)

+I used Python 3.9, Visual Studio 2019 on Windows 10 for this project.